LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/BotConnectors/WatsonAssistant.md

 ### Overview

-The following documentation outlines the pre-requirements to use the Bot Connector specifically for **IBM Watson Assistant**.
+The following documentation outlines the configuration for the connector and how to implement functions specifically for **IBM Watson**.

 ### Bot Configuration